Carbon Reduction Plan

 Classic Builders is taking a fully integrated Life Cycle Assessment (LCA) approach to its relevant projects and responsibilities.
 Where able, LCAs are completed to model the embodied and operational carbons associated to a particular project.
 Analysis of the project’s strengths, weaknesses, opportunities, and threats (SWOTs) is undertaken to identify effective improvement and carbon reduction opportunities.
 As well as project specific analysis, an overarching view is taken based on lessons learnt and findings from obtained LCA data.
 Strategic changes can then be implemented to adapt to findings and emerging needs.

 As a prominent Southwest construction company, Classic Builders appreciates the importance and value collaborating with likeminded organisations can bring.
 By working with others, risks are reduced, opportunities are maximised, and carbon reduction processes can be maximised.
-A key part of collaberation is knowledge sharing and learning from the experience of others.
+A key part of collaboration is knowledge sharing and learning from the experience of others.
 With this in mind, Classic Builders has worked with, to, and or collaborated with the following organisations –

 • LETI standards